Harmos274/SQA-Assignment/README.md

 ![Tests Pyramide](./assets/coding_standards-pyramide.png)

-Tests should be fast, simple and redable, but should not repete logical implementation of code.
+Tests should be fast, simple and readable, but should not repeat logical implementation of code.
 If you want a complete discussion on unit testing, and a list of useful good practices, please read [this](https://www.testim.io/blog/unit-testing-best-practices/).

 ### Python 3